hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 ![](screenshots/stikdebug.png)
 > [!TIP]
 > StikDebug works without Wi-Fi connection, just by Airplane Mode.
 Unfortunately, this on-device VPN does not support cellular.
 However, you can use cellular data after launching an app with JIT.
-This is due to Apple limitations, but can be bypassed by downloading StosVPN!
-You can still use your cellular data after enabling an app with JIT by turning cellular data off, turning on Wi-Fi, launching Geode, turning cellular data back on.

 ## Conclusion
 You should now be able to run Geometry Dash with Geode!
 You can install mods by tapping the **Geode** button on the bottom of the menu, and browse for mods to install!